America’s Storm Warriors: MB Chapter

-Charles H. Valentine, Keeper from 1875 to 1884, led a team that earned the illustrious Gold Life-Saving Medal (the service’s highest honor for valor), for his “display of indomitable courage” during the one-day wreck of two ships, the E.C.
-Babcock (a 288-ton schooner) and the Augustina (a 300-ton brig), off Monmouth Beach during a February 1880 blizzard.
+Charles H. Valentine, Keeper from 1875 to 1884, led a team that earned the illustrious Gold Life-Saving Medal (the service’s highest honor for valor), for his “display of indomitable courage” during the single-day wreck of two ships, the E.C.
+Babcock (a 288-ton, three-masted schooner) and the Augustina (a 300-ton brig), off Monmouth Beach during a brutal February 1880 blizzard.

-Surfmen Garrett White, Nelson Lockwood, Benjamin Potter, William Ferguson, and John Van Brunt also received Gold Medals.
+Surfmen Garrett White, Nelson Lockwood, Benjamin Potter, William Ferguson, and John Van Brunt were also awarded Gold Medals.
 In a hand-written note, U.S. Treasury Secretary John Sherman, the brother of famed Civil War General William Tecumseh Sherman, recognized the acts and awarded the medals.
 The crew battled 85-mile-per-hour winds, furious surf, and freezing cold.
-From that one storm, surfmen from Sandy Hook to Takanassee Lake were called on to help 5 shipwrecks over a 12 -hour period.
+From that one storm, surfmen from Sandy Hook to Takanassee Lake were called on to aid 5 shipwrecks over a 12 -hour period.

-Revered as heroes of the Atlantic Coast, the surfmen motto was “you have to go out, but nothing says you have to come back.”
-Using things like a beach-apparatus cart, lifeboat, Lyle Gun and breeches buoy, life-saving crews unwaveringly risked their lives in epic maritime rescues.
+Revered as heroes of the Atlantic Coast, the surfmen’s motto was “you have to go out, but nothing says you have to come back.”
+Using equipment like the beach-apparatus cart, lifeboat, Lyle Gun and breeches buoy, life-saving crews risked their lives in dangerous maritime rescues.

 Their work was remembered in story and song back then, but today’s society has largely forgotten about the great sacrifice and dedication of these men who risked all to save others.
-The true measure of heroic performance is amazing — from 1871 to 1914, the U.S. Life-Saving Service aided 28,121 vessels, rescued or aided 178,741 persons, and lost only 1,455 casualties.
+Their true measure of heroic performance is amazing — from 1871 to 1914, the US Life-Saving Service aided 28,121 vessels, rescued or aided 178,741 persons, and lost only 1,455 casualties.
 That’s some real “life-saving.”

-In later years, after the invention of the Marconi wireless telegraph and reliable steamships, wrecks were less common.
-Still, for 60 years, shipwrecks and the U.S. Life Saving Station shaped the history of the state’s coastline.
+In later years, after the invention of the Marconi wireless telegraph and more reliable steamships, wrecks were less common.
+Still, for 60 years, shipwrecks and the US Life Saving Station shaped the history of the state’s coastline.

 US Life-Saving Service Heritage Association — MORE INFO